Audacity88/Tono3/docs/Product Requirements Document (PRD).md

 **Description:**
 - Assess user pronunciation in real-time using SpeechSuper API.
-- Analyze tones using AudioKit for pitch detection.
+- Analyze tones and pronunciation accuracy using SpeechSuper's comprehensive assessment.
 - Provide corrective feedback if pronunciation or tone is incorrect.

 **Technologies:**
 - **Speech Recognition:** Speech framework, SpeechSuper API.
-- **Pitch Analysis:** AudioKit.
+- **Pronunciation Analysis:** SpeechSuper API for detailed feedback on tone, rhythm, and accuracy.

 ---